Phate6660/sxhkd-bindings/README.md

 # sxhkd-bindings
-A low quality shell script to parse and display keybindings + descriptions.
+A shell script to parse and display keybindings + descriptions, as well as optionally edit them.

 # Requirements
 - grep